JayVora-SerpentCS/Community_Portal/cp_places/README.rst

 Description
 -----------
-* A admin cam create community places details.
+* A admin can create community places details.

 Usage
 =====
 How to use it:
-	A admin create a places details who is added a committees member then after view in website.
+	A admin can create a places details who is added a committees member then after view in website.